stolzbernadette/Outlier-robust-subsampling-techniques-for-persistent-homology/README.md

 This repository contains Python code for the manuscript “[Outlier-robust subsampling techniques for persistent homology](https://arxiv.org/pdf/2103.14743.pdf).”
 The script `ph_landmarks.py` implements a landmark selection method, using Ray for parallelization, that iteratively:

 1. Computes local outlier (topological) scores for all points in the cloud.
-2. Selects one landmark at a time.
+2. Selects one landmark at a time, removing it from the cloud.
 3. Re-scores neighbors of that landmark.
 4. Repeats 2 and 3 until the desired number of landmarks is chosen.

-Landmark Sampling offers a balanced alternative to random and maxmin sampling, where the former tends to ignore all outliers, and the latter selects them overly.
-In contrast, Landmark Sampling considers the local structure of the point cloud and selects points that are either `vital` to preserving its topology or `representative` of their neighborhood.
+Landmark Sampling offers a balanced alternative to random and maxmin sampling, where the former tends to ignore outliers, and the latter selects them overly.
+In contrast, Landmark Sampling considers the local structure of the point cloud and selects points that preserve topology of their neighborhood.

 This is an efficient implementation that scales to high-dimensional datasets and large point clouds.
 For example, it was tested on subsampling 500,000 points in 128 dimensions down to 100,000 points.
 The sampling process took negligible time compared to running Ripser on the subsampled points.